jedisct1/openssl-wasm/README.md

 For convenience, [precompiled files](precompiled/) libraries for WebAssembly can be directly downloaded from this repository.

-They can be directly linked to C, Rust, Zig, etc. as any other static library.
+They can be directly linked to C, Rust, Zig, etc. as regular static libraries.

 ## OpenSSL submodule